-You may receive a mark of 'zero fail' for the assessment you failed to submit by the deadline or receive a mark with a penalty deducted depending on the type of coursework.
-Your programme handbook will provide further information.
+You will either get a mark of 'zero fail' for the assessment you failed to submit by the deadline or you will get a mark with a penalty deducted.
+Your course handbook will contain details of the system that your school operates.